maksymsur/spltr/README.md

     [X,y]: The Data is splitted into 3 datasets of length: Train 45, Test 30, Validation 75.

 **STEP 7:** Now let's clean unnecessary variables saved in the memory.
-This step may be especially useful if you are dealing with a huge datasets and don't want for `X,y tensors` to share the memory with `X,y DataLoader objects`.
+This step may be especially useful if you are dealing with a huge datasets and don't want for `X,y tensors` to share memory with `X,y DataLoader objects`.

 ```python